xavierNabais/oasis-resort/README.md

 - [Database Structure](#database-structure)
 - [Usage](#usage)

-## About the Project
+## <a name="about-the-project"></a> 🛠 About the Project

 **Oasis Resort** was developed to modernize and optimize the reservation management of a resort.
 The platform allows clients to browse, choose, and book rooms, while administrators can efficiently manage the resort's operations.
 The result is a seamless and integrated experience for both users and staff.

-## Features
+## <a name="features"></a> ✨ Features

 ### For Clients:

-- **Authentication**: User registration, login, and logout to ensure secure access to system features.
+- 🔐 **Authentication**: User registration, login, and logout to ensure secure access to system features.
-- **Room Search and Navigation**: Detailed view of available rooms with descriptions and images.
+- 🏨 **Room Search and Navigation**: Detailed view of available rooms with descriptions and images.
-- **Room Booking**: Simplified booking process with real-time availability check.
+- 📅 **Room Booking**: Simplified booking process with real-time availability check.
-- **Discount Codes**: Application of discount codes during the booking process for special offers and promotions.
+- 💸 **Discount Codes**: Application of discount codes during the booking process for special offers and promotions.
-- **Payment API Integration**: Secure and integrated payments to facilitate the reservation process.
+- 🔗 **Payment API Integration**: Secure and integrated payments to facilitate the reservation process.
-- **Profile Management**: Update personal information and view reservation history.
+- 👤 **Profile Management**: Update personal information and view reservation history.

 ### For Administrators:

-- **Administrative Panel**: Exclusive access to a control panel for managing resort operations.
+- 📊 **Administrative Panel**: Exclusive access to a control panel for managing resort operations.
-- **Room Management**: Add, edit, and remove rooms with full control over displayed information.
+- 🛏️ **Room Management**: Add, edit, and remove rooms with full control over displayed information.
-- **Reservation Management**: View and manage all reservations, with options to edit and cancel.
+- 📋 **Reservation Management**: View and manage all reservations, with options to edit and cancel.
-- **Reports and Logs**: Access activity logs and generate reports to monitor resort performance.
+- 📈 **Reports and Logs**: Access activity logs and generate reports to monitor resort performance.

-## Technologies Used
+## <a name="technologies-used"></a> 💻 Technologies Used

 - **Backend**: Laravel (PHP Framework) for a solid and scalable structure.
 - **Database**: MySQL, used for storing client, room, and reservation data.